iterative/dvc.org/public/static/docs/command-reference/commit.md

 In the `featurize.dvc` stage, `src/featurize.py` is executed.
 A useful change to make is adjusting a parameter to `CountVectorizer` in that script.
-Namely, adjusting the `max_features` option in this line changes the resulting model:
+Namely, adjusting the `max_features` value in the line below changes the resulting
+model:

 ```python
 bag_of_words = CountVectorizer(stop_words='english',
             max_features=6000, ngram_range=(1, 2))
 ```

-This option not only changes the trained model, it also introduces a change that would cause the `featurize.dvc`, `train.dvc` and `evaluate.dvc` stages to execute if we ran `dvc repro`.
-But if we want to try several values for this option and save only the best result to the cache, we can execute as so:
+This edit introduces a change that would cause the `featurize.dvc`, `train.dvc` and `evaluate.dvc` stages to execute if we ran `dvc repro`.
+But if we want to try several values for `max_features` and save only the best result to the cache, we can run it like this:

 ```dvc
 $ dvc repro --no-commit evaluate.dvc